eginxCodes/evilginxtoolbox/README.md

 Automate installing go, with path fixes on your machine.
 Restart your machine after running script then run GO VERSION

 # evilginx.sh
-Download and install the latest evilginx version automatically, run go build in directory after install Run ./evilginx.sh -h for help menu.
+Download and install the latest evilginx version automatically, run "go build" in directory after install Run ./evilginx.sh -h for help menu.

 reach out Developer to build more unique tools and services.